mstksg/inCode/copy/entries/five-point-haskell-1.md

 ```

 Convenient and effective...as long as you never accidentally use a `SiteId` as
-a `AppId` or vice versa.
+an `AppId` or vice versa.
 And this is a very easy delusion to take, if you
 don't believe in total depravity.
 However...sooner or later (maybe in a week,
 maybe in a year, maybe after you onboard that new team member)...and someone is
 going to accidentally pass a site id where an app id is expected.